-The Providence Little Company of Mary Community Health Department believes that health care happens both inside and outside hospital walls.
+Providence Community Health Investment (Los Angeles region) believes that health care happens both inside and outside the hospital walls.
 Every day we care for and teach people how to be healthy so that children, adults, and families throughout Los Angeles – especially in low-income neighborhoods – are inspired to live the healthiest lives possible.
 We do this, alongside our community partners, because everyone should have the opportunity to live a healthy life, regardless of their income or where they live.

 - 3 Wins Project